qutip/qutip/doc/guide/guide-environments.rst

 which is the inverse Fourier transform of the correlation function.
 The correlation function satisfies the symmetry relation :math:`C(-t) = C(t)^\ast`.

-Assuming that the initial state is thermal with inverse temperature :math:`\beta`, the correlation function and the power spectrum can be calculated from the spectral density via
+Assuming that the initial state is thermal with inverse temperature :math:`\beta`,  in the continuum limit the correlation function and the power spectrum can be calculated from the spectral density via

 .. math::
     :label: cfandps